abhikghosh12/workflowapi/workflowapi/README.md

 ## Testing the api

-api is tested using [Insomnia](https://insomnia.rest/) for CRUD function.
+API is tested using [Insomnia](https://insomnia.rest/) for CRUD function.
 It is tested on workflow  and comment api end points.

 ### Make a GET Request